 Ensure your browsing is private and secure

-A good start to improve your online security is to use a secure web browser.
+A good start to improving your online security is to use a secure web browser.
 We like Google Chrome and Mozilla Firefox because they’re easy to use but also offer the privacy you want.

 Most browsers come with a built in “private browsing mode” that will hide your browsing history from others who use your device.
 On Google Chrome it’s called “incognito“, or if you’re using Firefox you can open a “Private Window“.

 FixMeTip: This doesn’t make you anonymous.
 Your Internet service provider (ISP) and the sites you visit can still gather information.
-If you want a more private Internet experience try a VPN.
+If you want a more private Internet experience, try a VPN.
 You can check out our full guide to VPNs here.